 4. Try an antiseptic mouthwash

 Antiseptic mouthwashes can ease your pain associated with swollen taste buds and helps in faster recovery.
+Rinsing your mouth with an antiseptic mouthwash gives you instant relief from inflamed tongue bumps.

 5. Eat cold or mild foods.